Note: See SmartRules guides for up-to-date Motion to Quash information for the California Superior Courts.

 Notice of a motion to quash a subpoena duces tecum that seeks consumer records or employment records must be served on the witness and the deposition officer at least five (5) days prior to the date set for production.
 Failure to serve the deposition officer shall not invalidate the motion but may be raised by the deposition officer as an affirmative defense in any action for liability for improper release of records.
 CCP § 1985.3(g); CCP § 1985.6(f).

 No witness or deposition officer is required to produce testimony or records after notice of a motion to quash a subpoena until the court orders or the parties agree to a specific production.
 CCP § 1985.3(g); CCP § 1985.6(f).

-The authorities cited in this At A Glance Guide are current as of the publication date.
 For authorities updated in real time, please see the SmartRules Guide for the litigation document you are drafting.